-- The Governments of Hungary, Roumania and Bulgaria are in firm control of the internal situation, and there is little likelihood of any effective Titoist defections. with the West have been virtually broken off and the strength both of the asked forces and of the police is such as to discourage any form of active resistance.
-In Hungary and Roumania the opposition of the Catholic Church has been largely undermined.
-In Rousenia and Bulgaria the Orthodox Church is under strict control of the regime.
-While there is no evidence to show that the three governments enjoy any large measure of popular support, and indeed passive hostility to the regime is particularly marked amongst the peasantry, the authorities have ensured by a progressive elimination of all potential opposition leaders that the chances of a successful uprising would be virtually nonexistent. - (b) The position in Albania as somewhat different owing to its geographical isolation from the rest of the Soviet orbit.
+Ohurch has been largely undermined.
+In Roumania and Bulgaria the Orthodox Church is under strict control of the regime.
+While there is no evidence to show that the three governments enjoy any large measure of popular support, and indeed passive hostility to the regime is particularly marked amongst the peasantry, the authorities have ensured by a progressive elimination of all potential opposition leaders that the chances of a successful uprising would be virtually non-existent.

+(b) The position in Albania is somewhat different owing to its geographical isolation from the rest of the Soviet orbit.
 Soviet influence is considerable and there has recently been a steady rise in the number of Soviet "advisers".
-Albania has a treaty of friendship and mutual assistance with Bulgaria, but not with Hungary, Roumania or the Union of the .
-Soviet Socialist Republics.
-There is sporadic resistance to the Hoxha regime and recent reports suggest that it is /3. increasing.
+Albania has a treaty of friendship and mutual assistance with Bulgaria, but not with Hungary, Roumania or the Union of the Soviet Socialist Republics.
+There is sporadic resistance to the Hoxha regime and recent reports suggest that it is increasing.